surma/surma.dev/content/things/portrait-mode.md

 ## Phones with lots of bokeh?

-So what would the Pixel 5 need to be able to take the same picture as my digital camera?
-For that we need to know what kind of lens the Pixel 5 has.
+What kind of lens does the Pixel 5 even have?
 Luckily, this data is embedded in the EXIF data of the images and can be extracted using `identify` from ImageMagick:

 ```
 $ identify -format 'f=%[EXIF:FocalLength] A=%[EXIF:FNumber]' cam_image.jpg